Commercial Mortgage

 Consider the following elements when beginning the purchase process.

-1. Identify Property Requirements
+1. Identify property requirements.

-This can be a difficult proposition, as a one-size-fits-all approach is simply not appropriate.
 Understanding your personal goals as a commercial real estate investor is essential, as your goals will influence the property requirements.
 Are you looking to build a brand or a retail establishment?
 How much foot traffic are you hoping to attract?

-2. Secure Financing
+2. Secure financing.

 There are a variety of commercial real estate loans available with different terms and commercial mortgage rates.
 Bear in mind that, unlike a personal mortgage that may be able to cover up to 100% of the cost of the property, a commercial mortgage will typically cover only up to 75% to 80% of the cost of the property.